Admission Requirements & Checklist for

 - P.C.
 Rossin College of Engineering Graduate Program Application (filled out completely, including essay).
 Online application available on the RCEAS web site.

-- Application fee of $75, payable to "Lehigh University", which is non-refundable and cannot be waived.
+- Application fee of $75, which is non-refundable and cannot be waived.

 - Official transcripts from all colleges and universities attended (in sealed envelopes direct from the Registrar at your previous institutions).